realworldocaml/book/en/command-line-parsing.md

 ```

 The `do_hash` function accepts a filename parameter and prints the
 human-readable MD5 string to the console standard output.
-We want to control
+The subsequent
-the inputs to this function via the command-line, and this is what the
+`command` value declares how to invoke `do_hash` by parsing the command-line
-subsequent `command` value declares.
-If you compile this program and run it,
+arguments.
+When you compile this program and run it, you can query the
-the help screen looks like this:
+version information simply by:

 ```console
 $ ./md5 -version